How Do PoE Switches Supply Power for PoE Powered Devices?

 The total power consumed of the PDs is out of the power budget of the PoE powered switch.

-Therefore, it can protect the switch and PDs in the mentioned scenarios or prevent damage to non-PoE devices that are inadvertently connected to the PoE ports after the PDs are removed.
+In the mentioned scenarios, the switch and PDs are protected, which prevent damage to non-PoE devices that are inadvertently connected to the PoE ports after the PDs are removed.

 The PoE switch supplies power to PDs by data pair 1-2 and pair 3-6.
 The pair 1-2 acts as the positive polarity, while the pair 3-6 acts as the negative polarity.